 The Amex EveryDay Preferred Credit Card is a great way to earn Membership Rewards points at an accelerated rate.
 The card pays out 3 points per $1 at supermarkets (up to $6,000 per year), 2 points at gas stations, and 1 point everywhere else.
 The best part?
 Cardholders who make 30 or more purchases in a billing period earn a 50% bonus.
-For someone who does not manufacture spend at all but channels all of their household bills and daily spending on this card, 30 transactions shouldn’t be too difficult to crack since it translates to an average of one per day.
-I think most of us (outside of buying gift cards) can manage one transaction a day with our coffee habit alone.
+For someone who does not manufacture spend at all but channels all of their household bills and daily spending on this card, 30 transactions shouldn’t be too difficult to crack.
+It translates to an average of one per day.
+I think most of us (outside of buying gift cards) can manage that with a daily coffee habit alone.

 6. A 2% Cash Back Card

 Any time I recommend the Fidelity Rewards Visa, people wonder why I don’t mention the Citi Double Cash Card.
-After all, they’re both 2% cash back cards and carry no annual fees, making them perfect for people who want a good return on their everyday spending.
-There are really two reasons: First, Citi has lots of rewards credit cards so you’re essentially giving up a sign-up bonus by opting for the Citi Double Cash Card instead.
-I’ve also had issues with my Citi credit cards getting hacked.
+After all, they’re both 2% cash back cards and carry no annual fees.
+That makes them perfect for people who want a good return on their everyday spending.
+First of all, Citi has lots of rewards credit cards so you’re giving up a potentially lucrative sign-up bonus by opting for the Citi Double Cash Card instead.
+Furthermore, I’ve had issues with my Citi credit cards getting hacked.
 While Citi handled it well, I’m weary of keeping (or recommending) Citi credit cards for long-term use.